-This course is designed to give the student a basic understanding of the principles and software involved in spreadsheet applications.
+spreadsheet applications.
 This course is designed to give each student the basic tools in 10-key.
-Much of the student's success is up to the individual as the software must be practiced.
-PREREQUISITE: BT160.
-(OSP, OF)
+Much of the student's success is up to the individual as the software

 BT210 Web Page Design I

 This course will introduce students to software using current desktop publishing and web page design software programs.
 (OF, OSP)